 All these studies have been conducted in Mayo Clinic's Clinical Research and Trials Unit, in collaboration with the group led by Michael Camilleri, M.D., Michael J. Joyner, M.D., and the personnel of the Autonomic Physiology/Neurophysiology Facility, led by Phillip A. Low, M.D.
 One of the projects has been conducted in collaboration with the laboratory of William R. Kennedy, M.D., at the University of Minnesota.

 - Neuropathic pain.
 Specifically, Dr. Sandroni focuses on complex regional pain syndromes through completion of a population-based epidemiologic study.
 She is also collaborating in a new therapeutic trial with Jeffrey R. Basford, M.D., Ph.D., participating in a multicenter trial to test a new medication for patients with postherpetic neuralgia.
 In addition, Dr. Sandroni is planning a new study to improve assessment of subjects affected by sympathetically maintained pain in collaboration with David P. Martin, M.D., Ph.D.

 - Erythromelalgia.
 Dr. Sandroni is collaborating in an ongoing project with principal investigator Mark Denis P. Davis, M.D., and Thom W. Rooke, M.D.
 They are focusing on clinical characteristics, vascular and neurophysiologic studies, new treatment options, and additional studies to elucidate the pathophysiology of this mysterious disease.

 Significance to patient care

-In collaboration with Dr. S. Sampson (Psychiatry), I plan to start a pilot study on a completely novel treatment strategy for patients suffering form chronic neuropathic pain by utilizing brain magnetic stimulation.
-If successful, this technique may become an invaluable tool to help our most severely affected patients.
+In collaboration with Shirlene Sampson, M.D., Dr. Sandroni is planning a pilot study on a completely novel treatment strategy utilizing brain magnetic stimulation for patients who have chronic neuropathic pain.
+If successful, this technique may become an invaluable tool to help the most severely affected patients.